lipsumar/fetch-script/README.md

 ### Constructor options

 #### `apis`

-This is where you define APIs.
-For instance, to define an API named "jph":
+This is where you can also register APIs.
+For instance, to register an API named "jph":

 ```js
 new FetchScript({